 Behavioral questions cover past behavior, while situational questions address future behavior.
-Together, they can help you compile a complete picture of a candidate to assess whether they’re suited to your role.
+Together, they can help you compile a complete picture of a candidate to assess their suitability for your role.

-There’s a lot to be learned from behavioral interview questions, and it goes beyond the content a candidate shares in their answer.
+There’s a lot to be learned from behavioral interview questions, which goes beyond the content a candidate shares in their answer.

 When you ask a behavioral question, you’ll almost immediately be able to tell how well a candidate prepared for the interview.
-If they seem flustered, ramble on, or struggle to come up with examples that fit what you’re asking about, it may indicate they didn’t spend time to think through the strengths they wanted to highlight.
+If they seem flustered, ramble on, or struggle to come up with examples that fit your question, it may indicate they didn’t spend time to think through the strengths they wanted to highlight.

-Behavioral questions can tell us a lot about how a candidate thinks, which is useful in predicting whether they’ll succeed in a role.
+Behavioral questions can tell us a lot about a candidate’s thoughts, which is useful in predicting whether they’ll succeed in a role.
 Their answers can tell you, for example, how they work with colleagues, what success looks like in their eyes, and what they consider a mistake.
 Are they aligned with you on these things, or do their perceptions seem askew?
 If it’s the latter, it may indicate they’re not the strongest fit for your organization.

 Note that past failures aren’t necessarily a predictor of future failure—in these cases, the content of the candidate’s answer matters a lot.
-Do they understand why the failure happened and have they learned from their mistake?
-This is the type of insight you’re looking to uncover with behavioral interview questions.
+Do they understand why the failure happened, and have they learned from their mistake?
+You want to uncover This type of insight with behavioral interview questions.

 If you’re looking for the best behavioral questions to ask during your next interview, the six below are a great place to start.
 To make your questions even more effective, try to map them to the core skills you’re looking for in the role for which you’re hiring.